Storing image files for automated link rewriting

 <img src="/hc/article_attachments/360012011992/screenshot.png">

-If Language I/O were to load the Japanese screenshot manually into Zendesk, the system would give the image file a new, unique ID (the ID is the text marked in red in the above link).
+If Language IO were to load the Japanese screenshot manually into Zendesk, the system would give the image file a new, unique ID (the ID is the text marked in red in the above link).
 This unique ID changes randomly with every upload.
-This means that Language I/O cannot predict it with an algorithm or a rule.
+This means that Language IO cannot predict it with an algorithm or a rule.

-attribute.
+Language IO needs a way to accurately and automatically rewrite the src attribute.
 This way, the links within a Japanese translation of the English article will point to the corresponding Japanese screenshot.
 The next section explains how to achieve this.

 Step 2: How to properly store your image files